stephanieleroux/4Maren/NOTES/2023-12-15_fromSIDFEXloc_to_SItrackforecast.md

 * Important note: The script `get_buoy_data-auto_SLX.sh` does the download of SIDFEX active buoys ID  and then reads the position closest to midnight.
 This part could be modified according to our needs. __TODO__: check how they do.

 ---
-## 2. Create netcdf file to initiate the forecast with initial buoys positions (from previously created sidfexloc_YYYYMMDD.dat text file)
+## 2. Create netcdf file to initiate the forecast with initial buoys positions
+(from previously created sidfexloc_YYYYMMDD.dat text file)

+* Based on Laurent B's tool SItrack and his script `SItrack/tools/generate_idealized_seeding.py`.
+See my modified script here: `generate_sidfex_seeding.py` [here]().